pk9444/StoutCaseStudy2/README.md

 - run `app.py` file
 - open in your favorite browser
 - Explore the Analysis of the financial dataset, visualizations and interesting observations
+- If any issues, viewing the graphs, please keep refreshing the page